kalkyl/rp-rtic/README.md

-# rp-rtic

-Playground for RTIC on RP2040
+# Playground for RTIC on RP2040

 ## Dependencies